vanessapolliard/which-wine/README.md

 &nbsp;
 ## Next Steps
 Unfortunately because of the size of the dataset I needed to run the model on EC2 using gensim, but gensim does not easily output the typical LDA phi and theta matrices as Sklearn does.
 When attempting to calculate cosine distances of an NMF model I ran into memory issues on EC2.
-I plan to use a subset of the data or a memory-optimized EC2 to move forward with generating recommendations from wine to wine (including price and variety as features) and recommendations based on user preferences.
+I plan to continue using a subset of the data or a memory-optimized EC2 to move forward with generating recommendations from wine to wine (including price and variety as features) and recommendations based on user preferences.